drogus/jawsm/README.md

 All of the helpers needed to make it work are hand written in WAT format.
 I have some ideas on how to make it more efficient, but before I can validate all the major features I didn't want to invest too much time into side quests.
 Writing WAT by hand is not that hard, too, especially when you consider WASM GC.

+### Sponsors

+While working on this project I have received support on GitHub Sponsors by [the following people](BACKERS.md).
+Thank you for all the support!

 ### License

 The code is licensed under Apache 2.0 license